“The leading housing law chambers for tenants – the individuals here are always pushing the boundaries” – Chambers Bar Guide (Band 1)

 The Work We Do

-Garden Court Chambers is ranked in Band 1 for social housing law in the Chambers & Partners Bar Guide.
-We have one of the largest specialist housing law teams in the country (just over 20 barristers) and have a well-earned reputation for excellence in this area.
+Garden Court housing law barristers are ranked in Band 1 for social housing law in the Chambers & Partners Bar Guide.
+We have one of the largest specialist teams of housing law barristers in the country (just over 20 barristers) and have a well-earned reputation for excellence in this area.
 We cover all aspects of housing law including possession claims, unlawful eviction, homelessness, allocation of social housing, disrepair and housing benefit.
 The Housing Team provides a full service, covering cases from the lowest to the highest courts, as well as undertaking advisory work.

 Housing law cases can and often do also raise aspects of immigration, family law, welfare benefits, disability, and criminal law.
 We pride ourselves on our cross-over expertise and as part of a multi-disciplinary set are extremely well placed to advise on these other issues related to housing.
-The team advises on the full range of accommodation and support issues concerning migrant welfare and asylum support.
+Our housing law barristers advise on the full range of accommodation and support issues concerning migrant welfare and asylum support.
 We are able to offer a complete service in social services, homelessness and connected Children Act matters.
 Thanks to our fluid and cross-disciplinary approach, we can draw on the wisdom and experience of our colleagues in Chambers who specialise in these areas.

 What others say

 “The clerks are exceptionally great, they respond immediately and are unflappable.
 They clearly have a good relationship with the barristers and are good at juggling things around.”
 “Very good client care, they get back to you quickly and have a well-organised system.”
-Chambers UK Bar Guide 2017
+Chambers UK Bar Guide (Band 1)

 Recent Notable Housing Law Cases